-202.1 Termination of Membership Membership in AAUW California shall terminate on the occurrence of any of the following events: 1.
-Resignation of a member upon notice to the corporation 2.
-Failure of a member to pay any dues or assessments within the period fixed by the board or branch after they become due and payable 3.
-Expulsion of membership as described in this policy 202.2 Suspension or Expulsion of Membership The following are conditions for suspension or expulsion: Any AAUW California voting member may be suspended or expelled based on the good faith determination by the board, or a committee authorized by the board to make such a determination, that the member has failed in a material and serious degree to comply with the articles of incorporation, bylaws, code of ethics if any, or policy of the corporation or of AAUW, or with any law applicable to the corporation and its members, or has engaged in conduct materially and seriously prejudicial to the purposes and interests of the corporation.
+202.1 Termination of Membership the following events: 1.
+Resignation of a member upo 2.
+Failure of a member to pay an ny dues or assessments within the period after they become due and payable Suspension or Expulsion of Membership The following are conditions for suspension or expulsion: Any AAUW California voting member may be suspended or expelled based on the good faith determination by the board, or a committee authorized by the board to make such a determination, that the member has failed in a material and serious degree to comply with the articles of incorporation, bylaws, code of ethics if any, or policy of the corporation or of AAUW, or with any law applicable to the corporation and its members, or has engaged in conduct materially and seriously prejudicial to the purposes and interests of the corporation.
 A person whose membership is suspended shall not be a member in good standing during the period of suspension.
 All rights of a member of the corporation shall cease upon suspension or expulsion from membership.
 In the case of expulsion, the member's membership in the corporation shall terminate on the effective date of the expulsion.
 However, suspension or expulsion shall not relieve the member (or former member) of any existing obligations to the corporation.
-202.3 Procedure for Suspension or Expulsion If grounds appear to exist for suspension or expulsion of a member pursuant to this policy the following procedures will be used: 202.4 Procedure for Suspension or Expulsion Step/Action 1.
+202.3 Procedure for Suspension or Expulsion If grounds appear to exist for suspension or expulsion of a member pursuant to this policy the following procedures will be used: 202.4 Procedure for Suspension or Expulsion 1.
 Give the member 15 days prior notice of the proposed suspension or expulsion and the reasons for the proposed suspension or expulsion.
 Notice shall be given by any method reasonably calculated to provide actual notice.
 Any notice given by mail shall be sent first class or express mail to the member's last address as shown on the corporation's records.
 Facsimile or electronic mail may be used for this notice if the member has consented to such methods of notice and if the corporation reasonably believes that the member will receive the notice.
 2. The member shall be given an opportunity to be heard, either orally or in writing, at least five days before the effective date of the proposed suspension or expulsion.
 The hearing shall be held, or the written statement considered by the board or by a committee authorized by the board to determine whether the suspension or expulsion should take place.
 3. Decide (the board or authorized committee) whether the member should be suspended, expelled or sanctioned in some other way.
 The decision of the board or committee shall be final.
 4. Notify the person whose membership is suspended that the member is no longer in good standing during the period of suspension.
 Use the same procedures for notification as stated under #1.
-5. Inform the member that any action s/he takes to challenge a suspension or expulsion of membership, including a claim alleging defective notice, must be received by the corporation within one year after the effective Use the same procedures for notification as stated under #1.
+5. Inform the member that any action s/he takes to challenge a suspension or expulsion of membership, including a claim alleging defective notice, must be received by the corporation within one year after the effective date of the suspension or expulsion.
+Use the same procedures for notification as stated under #1.